celo-org/SocialConnect/asv2/README.md

       .send();
    ```

-4. Look up the accounts addresses owned by an identifier by querying the `FederatedAttestations` contract.
+6. Look up the account addresses owned by an identifier, as attested by the issuers that you trust (in this example only your own issuer), by querying the `FederatedAttestations` contract.
 See [docs](protocol.md#lookups) for more info.

     ```ts
     const attestations = await federatedAttestationsContract.lookupAttestations(